Elleis/testOptixProject/readme.md

 - CMake 3.17+ (https://cmake.org/download/)
 - Crytek Sponza model (https://casual-effects.com/data/)

+Before proceeding, create a "model" directory at the top level of this repository and place the files from the Sponza zip file downloaded above within it.

 # Build Instructions
 First, make sure the following environment variables are set:
 - CUDA_PATH